 Acceptable medical standards depend on current norms:

 Example: For ten years, Dr. Nguyen has been prescribing Zantac.
 Then in 2019, the FDA announced Zantac may cause cancer.
 Dr. Nguyen then switched her patients to new medicines.
 Here, Dr. Nguyen committed no malpractice.
 She reasonably did not know Zantac was dangerous.
-And she acted once the FDA made its announcement.
+Then she acted once the FDA made its announcement.

 What if Dr. Nguyen continued prescribing Zantac even after the FDA warning?
 And some patients developed cancer?
 Then she might be liable for medical malpractice.
 Prescribing in defiance of FDA protocols is likely negligent.